ctroupin/ctroupin.github.io/_posts/2020-11-27-basemap-cartopy.md

 topic: Plots
 ---

-A classical problem, I'm sure it is documented already in different places, but I've had recently some issues with the installation, hence this short post, which may be useful only to me.
+A classical problem, I'm sure it is already well documented in different places, but I've had recently some issues with the installation, hence this short post, which may be useful only to me.